rjiovan/movie_search/README.md

 # Movie Search

+### Introduction
+I have been in a Project Management position for 12 months and have not sat down to code any new projects during that time.
+I felt that I was becoming removed from the developer way of thinking and the process, so I decided that I will get back into coding by blogging about my projects.
+In hopes to give back and earn comradery with the developer community.
+To start, I wanted to do a quick refresher on the process.
+I chose to lean on Scrimba for a one-hour tutorial on creating a react app that will allow a user to fetch data about a movie.

+### User Story
 A simple project to refresh on using react and building website applications.
 I chose to lean on Scrimba for a one-hour tutorial on creating a react app that will allow a user to fetch data about a movie.

 ### Pre-requisite